porres/pd-cyclone/README.md

 Cyclone's original author is Krzysztof Czaja, who worked on it from 2002 to 2005 and later abandoned it.

-Cyclone then ended up incorporated into Pd Extended and, around 2007, was officially under the maintenance of Hans-Christoph Steiner - the main developer and maintainer of the Pd-Extended project.
+Before being abandoned, cyclone was also incorporated into Pd Extended and, around 2007, was officially under the maintenance of Hans-Christoph Steiner - the main developer and maintainer of the Pd-Extended project.
 Cyclone was left unmaintained after the last release of Pd Extended (in jan-2013).

 After another hiatus, Fred Jan Kraan did maintain and develop for cyclone from dec-2014 to feb-2016, when development for cyclone was abandoned (though maintenance for his last package is still active).